net-lisias-ksp/HLAirshipsCore/README.md

 * 2016 Sep XX:
 	* Fixes to compile and run in KSP 1.2.
 	* Added part tags.
+	* Added editor info.

 ##Roadmap

 I'm studying KAC and Landertron to figure out how to make blizzy's toolbar optional and to excise the "lead envelope" stuff.
-The partmodule info should also say how many tons it can lift at Kerbin's sea level (and maybe other altitudes and planets?)
+It would also be nice to get a non-magic-number for atmospheric density (i.e. for a generic homeworld, as opposed to Earth and Kerbin specifically), but since those are the primary homeworlds, that takes a back burner.

 When I've learned how to make parts with animations, I'll create a set of envelopes that more closely resemble NASA's Venus exploration concepts, such as HAVOC and VISE, but that won't be part of this mod.